 The purpose of a Public Service Announcement (PSA) is to promote a local nonprofit organization to the KPTZ listening community.
 PSAs are not advertisements and are not underwriting messages.
 They do not market a product or an endeavor.

 It is our goal to air more PSA announcements for worthy organizations.
-To submit a PSA, complete the Submittal Form at the bottom of this page.
-Your announcement should be 30 seconds or less (400 characters or less) when read, and it should comply with our guidelines, below.
+To submit a PSA, send your announcement to firstname.lastname@example.org.
+Put a start date and end date in the subject line.
+When read, your announcement should be 30 seconds or less (400 characters or less), and it should comply with our guidelines, below.
 We may edit your submission for compliance.
+Submit your announcement at least TWO WEEKS prior to the time you want it to air.
 Be sure your announcement includes all the information our listeners need to hear.

 Guidelines for Submission

 - Is not related to candidates running for political office, have a political agenda or directly represent a specific religious denomination, faith, or point of view.

 - Does not solicit funds, solicit volunteers to solicit funds, or promote a “members only” event.

 - Does not use qualitative language such as “this unjust war,” “award-winning jazz trio,” or “unbeatable service.”
 However, if an individual or a group has received a specific and well-known award, that may be included.

 - Does not mention prices or discounts of any kind.
 It cannot say that something is “free” or that “donations are accepted.”
 You may, however, say something like “proceeds from this event benefit such and such” or that a class is “fee-based.”